allenaguas/GIS/ArcGIS Pro SDK/MapToolIdentify/README.md

 # ArcGIS Pro SDK: Map Tool Identify

 ## Background:
-simple tool that performs feature identify function on a map.
+Simple tool that performs feature identify function on a map.
 The sample tool allows the operator to view the number of features for each feature layer on a map by drawing a circle over a map. example images show how the functionality can aid identify number of utitlites within a vicinity.

 ## How to guide: [arcgis-pro-sdk-community-samples](https://github.com/Esri/arcgis-pro-sdk-community-samples/tree/70f8c0c8b1fa5c8bfa0f625132e39d0b728c7583/Map-Exploration/MapToolIdentify)